HDG-Community/hdg-wiki-two/content/faq.md

 Yes, even that one.
 No exceptions.
 ## @Questions About Florets
-- What if an Affini with a floret dies?
+### What if an Affini with a floret dies?
+Affini are effectively immortal, reblooming to heal every few centuries.
+The simple answer is that an affini would not put themself in a position to receive the kind of harm necessary to die while they have a floret in their care.
+If they did die, there are a number of contingencies that could be used ensure they are cared for, from backup digitized affini consciousnesses to new owners adding a sample to the implant.
+But the most important answer is the out-of-universe one.
+“Why would a setting with a disability and caretaking narrative ever need to show such a thing occurring?”
+The answer is, it probably wouldn’t.
+All that to say it’s not off limits, but we don’t recommend touching it without extreme care.
-- Can a terran have an Affini floret?
+### Can a terran have an Affini floret?
+No, because the capacity to care for and own a floret is an intrinsically affini quality.
+Someone must be an affini to own a floret.
+As a fun and sexy game for enrichment purposes an affini could temporarily roleplay and pretend to be a floret with a Terran though!
-- What would an Affini do if a terran had a very specific phobia?
+### What would an Affini do if a terran had a very specific phobia?
+That depends on what kind of story you want to tell!
+If it was a phobia that could be accommodated without contributing negatively to the terrans well-being, for example a fear of scorpions, the affini could simply ensure that the terran was not exposed to the phobia.
+Alternately, they could simply use the resources at their disposal to get rid of the phobia entirely.
-- Would a floret or Independent be allowed to use weapons / fight / gamble recreationally?
+### Would a floret or Independent be allowed to use weapons / fight / gamble recreationally?
-- Would a floret ever be allowed to engage with [violent /capitalist/gritty] media?
+Under Compact supervision and with creative twists to remove the feralist elements, most behaviors can still be engaged in.
+For example: Guns can shoot harmless rounds with a side of hypnotics to make them seem real.
+Florets can fight with extra strong bodies that have quick recovery times.
+And of course, future-florets can gamble away their independence.
+###
+The restriction of access to media is entirely dictated by their owner.
+If an affini felt it was appropriate for a floret to access something, they could.
+The only reason they don’t in some stories is because it’s hot.
-- What about animal pets?
+### What about animal pets?
+Sophonts (sentient lifeforms) can absolutely take non-sophont animals as pets as long as an affini has no concerns.
+Rest assured, puppygirls can take care of dogs and catgirls are allowed to supervise their pet fish in the Affini Compact.
-- I don’t want to be a floret though?
+### I don’t want to be a floret though?
+You don’t need to be.
+HDG is a fictional setting and you are under no obligation to read it or to write a self-insert character as a floret.
+In fact, some of the most prolific authors in the setting write from a primarily dominant perspective, seeing themselves reflected more in the actions of the affini than in the actions of the florets.
-- Is the haustoric implant required?
+### Is the haustoric implant required?
+If someone is a floret, yes.
+A haustoric implant is required.
+The implant is the cutting edge of affini medicine.
+It allows for the monitoring of the floret, extends their lifespan, ensures they do not go into biorhythmic withdrawal, and supports in their care in a thousand little ways.
+More than that, it represents the absolute promise that the floret will always be loved and cared for.
+It is biologically impossible to abandon an implanted floret.
+For the above reasons, it would be cruel and un-benevolent to deprive a floret from having an implant.
-- Do florets have to wear a collar?
+### Do florets have to wear a collar?
+No!
+It is a common social practice and marker that denotes a status of ownership, but it is not required in the same way as an implant.
-- Can a floret live forever?
+### Can a floret live forever?
+As a default, the simple answer is no. In practice, it’s a bit more complicated.
+A floret can become digitized, and if that happens they no longer have a body to decay.
+They are effectively immortal.
+There are also other side-tangents that approach the topic from different angles; The bioimmortal AU where florets don’t die, and the post-ascension universe in the distant future where everyone comes back.
-- What if two Affini disagree on how to take care of a sophont?
+### What if two Affini disagree on how to take care of a sophont?
+They work it out!
+How they resolve the conflict is up to the author.
+Affini understand each other to be well-meaning, so if a disagreement does pop-up they have many possible approaches for peaceful resolution.
 ## @Questions About Affini
 - What is Affini adolescence like?
 - How old is an old Affini / what age are Affini considered ‘of age’?